sinkingsugar/nimtorch/README.md

 ## Getting started

+### Super easy, using conda

+`conda install -c fragcolor nimtorch`

+This will install, nim, fragments and nimtorch all in one command.

+Make sure you use a recent version of conda and have gcc installed in your system.

+Also make sure your system is recent (ubuntu 18.04 reference) and you have cuda 9.2 at least installed.

+Test with with something like:
+`nim cpp <my conda folder>/dist/nimtorch/tests/test_xor.nim`

+### Semi manual way

 [Download ATen binaries](https://github.com/fragcolor-xyz/nimtorch/releases/tag/v0.2.0) or build it (instructions under)

 Make sure you have a recent Nim version and Nimble in your path